-Aquatic species of interest in the Mid-Coast include four species of salmonids (coho, Chum, Chinook (fall-run and spring-run), and Steelhead (winter-run and summer run); sea-run Cutthroat Trout, Green and White sturgeon, beaver, and three species of Lamprey (Pacific, Western River, and Western Brook).
+Aquatic species of interest and concern in the Mid-Coast include seven species of anadromous salmonids ((coho, Chum, Chinook (fall-run and spring-run), Steelhead (winter-run and summer run); sea-run Cutthroat Trout)), Green and White sturgeon, beaver, and three species of Lamprey (Pacific, Western River, and Western Brook).
 Oregon Coast Coho Salmon are listed as threatened under the Endangered Species Act, and large portions of the Mid-Coast are designated as critical habitat for coho.
 Green Sturgeon also are listed as threatened within the Southern Distinct Population Segment, which includes Yaquina Bay.